mamueller/Markus-LaTeX-poster-guide/README.md

 A corporate design can be achieved by reducing the flexibility of the original baposter.cls or set other defaults.
 Really fancy stuff like overlapping boxes is not possible though.

+Remarks:
+I made free and (even recursive) use of the \input command to distinguish between the different structural